In addition to integrating your systems with Oomnitza, you can update and create new records in Oomnitza through spreadsheet imports.

 - Choose to receive an email notification about the completion of the import run.

-- On the mapping page you will see two columns from the right and from the left.
+- On the mapping page you will see two columns.
 The left column displays the names of the spreadsheet columns.
-The right column displays the fields of the object type (asset, software, location, person, contract) in Oomnitza.
-You should create connections between items from these columns in one of the next ways:
+The right column displays the record fields in Oomnitza.
+Create connections between items from these columns in one of the following ways:

 - Smart Mapping: Click Smart mapping to find attributes with identical names and create appropriate connections.

 - Manual Mapping: Click the down arrow next to a field on the left column and select the target field from the dropdown list.

 - Mapping Template: Use a previously saved mapping configuration.
 If you do not have a existing mapping template, you can save the current mapping as a template for use on the next import.